EnyaHong/week1/README.md

 # Welcome to ENTR-451

-This is my very first code in week 1 -- maybe?
+This is my very first code in week 1 -- maybe? -- YES!!